 US designates elite Iranian force as terrorist organisation

-WASHINGTON: US President Donald Trump on Monday (Apr 8) designated Iran's elite Islamic Revolutionary Guard Corps a foreign terrorist organization, an unprecedented step that raises tension in the Middle East.
+WASHINGTON: US President Donald Trump on Monday (Apr 8) designated Iran's elite Islamic Revolutionary Guard Corps (IRGC) a foreign terrorist organisation, an unprecedented step that raises tension in the Middle East.

-Iran has warned it will take reciprocal action against Washington for its move against the Guards, the country's most powerful security organization.
+Iran has warned it will take reciprocal action against Washington for its move against the Guards, the country's most powerful security organisation.

-It is the first time the United States has formally labeled another country's military a terrorist group.
+It is the first time the United States has formally labelled another country's military a terrorist group.

 "The IRGC is the Iranian government’s primary means of directing and implementing its global terrorist campaign," Trump said in a statement.